 December 7, 8, 14, 15, 2021

-ESA and The Nature Conservancy are organizing a short series of webinars focused on the current needs in forest health.
-These webinars will span from the prevention of introduction of new pests, through detection and management, all the way to reforestation and biological control organisms.
-While the webinars will be open to the public, much of the content will be technical in nature- therefore forest pest and pathogen subject matter experts are especially encouraged to attend to provide insights and perspectives.
+ESA and The Nature Conservancy organized a short series of webinars focused on the current needs in forest health.
+These webinars ranged from the prevention of introduction of new pests, through detection and management, all the way to reforestation and biological control organisms.

-The webinars will be held virtually on December 6, 7, 14, and 15- with moderated presentations and Q&A from 2-4 pm EST, with an open opportunity for informal discussion from 4pm-5pm EST following each.
-The goal of these conversations is to inform ongoing strategic planning for activities on behalf of ESA’s Grand Challenges Agenda for Entomology and The Nature Conservancy’s Continental Dialogue on Non-native Forest Insects and Diseases.
-More information and details on the themes and speakers of each of the four days in the series will be forthcoming.
+The webinars were held virtually on December 6, 7, 14, and 15- with moderated presentations and Q&A .
+These conversations aimed to inform ongoing strategic planning for activities on behalf of ESA’s Grand Challenges Agenda for Entomology and The Nature Conservancy’s Continental Dialogue on Non-native Forest Insects and Diseases.
+More information and details on the themes and speakers of each of the four days as well as the recording are available here.

 Addressing the North American and Pacific Rim Invasive Insect and Arthropod Species Challenge